lescurej/zwocamerabridge/README.md

 - ofxSyphon addon: https://github.com/astellato/ofxSyphon (must be installed in the openFrameworks addons folder)

 **Important**: The application depends on the proprietary `ASICamera2` library which only provides x86_64 binaries.
-If you are on Apple Silicon, compile and run the project using Rosetta so that the executable remains in x86_64.
+If you are on Apple Silicon, make sure the build happens under Rosetta so the executable remains in x86_64.
+The `build.sh` script detects Apple Silicon and invokes `make` using `arch -x86_64` automatically.

 ## Installation and Compilation